marcospozzo/partitasmusic/README.md

 ## Description

-The aims of Partitas Music:

-- To make the repertoire of the Guitar Craft Tuning available to everyone, so that this music finds its audience.
+The aim of Partitas Music is to make the repertoire of the Guitar Craft Tuning available to everyone.
-- To create a space of exchange that will favor our growth as musicians.

 ## Getting Started